bryanlammon/supra/manual.md

 But it facilitates a particular approach that I've found useful.

 At the root of this organization is a folder for all current research projects.
-Each project is then in its own folder that is named after the project.
+Each project is in its own folder that is named after the project.
 Alongside all of the projects is a `_build-tools/` folder that contains Supra, your CSL JSON library, and Supra's custom references.
 Each project folder contains a [Makefile](https://www.gnu.org/software/make/manual/make.html) (for running Supra, discussed momentarily) and two sub-folders: `src/`, containing the Markdown file, and `build/`, which contains Supra's output.
 Both the Markdown file and output file share the project's name.